substratusai/kubeai/docs/how-to/install-models.md

 You can add your own model by defining a Model yaml file and applying it using `kubectl apply -f model.yaml`.

+Take a look at the KubeAI [API docs](../reference/kubernetes-api.md) to view Model schema documentation.

 If you have a running cluster with KubeAI installed you can inspect the schema for a Model using `kubectl explain`:

 ```bash